whusym/insight-de/README.md

 ### Dependencies
 - Python 3.6

 You only need native Python to run this program.
-It should work in
+It should work in Python 3.5 and Python 3.7 also.
+To make sure you have Python 3 installed in your command line environment, simply type `python3` in the command line and check whether the Python environment is correctly loaded.
 ### Advanced